scale-docs/docs/overview/liquidity-pools.md

 x × y = k

-## Equalizer v2
+## Scale.farm v2
-Equalizer v2 is capable of hosting multiple types of liquidity
+Scale.farm v2 is capable of hosting multiple types of liquidity

-### Derivatives Trading Vault
-Equalizer's v2 also brings in support for Vault receipts of a Derivatives platform, such as the EQUITY token from our [Equity DEX](../Equity/Equity), as well as other partnering Perpetuals Protocols / Orcale-driven AMMs, such as GMX & Woofi like forks, such as Morphex & Equity on Fantom Opera.

-## Equalizer v3
+## Scale.farm v3

 ### Concentrated Liquidity
-Equalizer v2 can natively support Conentrated Liquidity for staking, voting, trading & market-making.
+Scale.farm v2 can natively support Conentrated Liquidity for staking, voting, trading & market-making.
 It uses wrappers from AUtomated Liquidity Management Protocols (A.L.M.) that tokenize Concentrated Liquidity into stakeable ERC20 receipts.
 We support [Thick CL DEX](ftm.guru/docs/thick) & the [E3 DEX](https://ftm.guru/docs/e3).

-## Equalizer v4
+## Scale.farm v4
-Equalizer v4 expands upon the supported types to bring more new types under the roof.
+Scale.farm v4 expands upon the supported types to bring more new types under the roof.

 ### Lending Markets
-Through [Eliteness Lending Market Aggregator](https://ftm.guru/docs/elma), Equalizer can provide liquidity incentives to Lenders, paid out as EQUAL emissions.
-In return, the partner protocols send Interest and/or other yield to Equalizer as bribes.
+Through [Eliteness Lending Market Aggregator](https://ftm.guru/docs/elma), Scale.farm can provide liquidity incentives to Lenders, paid out as EQUAL emissions.
+In return, the partner protocols send Interest and/or other yield to Scale.farm as bribes.

-## Equalizer v5
+## Scale.farm v5
 We shift our tagline to being a Liquidity Market, and not merely a dex.

 ### Multi-token pools, Stable & MetaStable pools